David4796/David4796.github.io/_posts/2018-18-18-david-martinez-learning-blog.md

 ---
 layout: post
-title: "David Martinez"
+title: "David Martinez, Launches Site"
 date: 2018-09-20
 ---

-This is my learning blog
+In class today our teacher tought us how to make our own website.